Design

 Keep in mind that the net quantity does not include the weight of the container, or wrappers and packing materials.

-Graphic Requirements
+Graphic requirements

 Net Quantity is generally placed in the bottom 30% of the PDP and parallel with the base of the container.
-Additionally, it should be displayed in a prominent print style and contrast to the background color or artwork.
+Additionally, it should be displayed in a prominent print style and contrast with the background color or artwork.

 II.
 Information Panel

-Graphic Requirements
+Graphic requirements

 The information panel should be located immediately to the right of the PDP.

-Graphic Requirements
+Graphic requirements

 The ingredient list is placed either on the same label panel as the name and address of the manufacturer/distributor or before or after the nutrition label.

-Instructions to use help customers to know how to correctly prepare or handle food products at the right temperature.
+It helps customers to know how to correctly prepare or handle food products at the right temperature.

-3. Manufacturer and Distributor Details
+3. Manufacturer and distributor details

 FDA laws dictate the name, address, batch number, lot identification, and license number of the manufacturer, packer, or distributor to lend authenticity to products.
 If there are any defects, these details offer the FDA and/or customers a way to contact, send any queries, and trace the products through the supply chain.

-FDA requires food products to state the country of origin.
+The FDA requires food products to state the country of origin.
 This detail helps customers to know where the food product was manufactured or produced.

-Graphic Requirements
+Graphic requirements

 The product code according to the FDA describes a specific product and contains a combination of five to seven numbers and letters.
+E.g., Food Product

 The letters and numbers represent five components:

-Industry Code - A two-digit number that determines the broadest area into which a product falls.
+Industry code - A two-digit number that determines the broadest area into which a product falls.

 Class - One letter (A-Z) is directly related to the product category.